weaviate-tutorials/crossword-ollama/README.md

 This repository contains code that creates clues and answers for a topic that you supply.
 It uses the clue-answer pairs to create a crossword puzzle.

+The project uses an LLM from [Ollama](https://ollama.com/) that is hosted locally.
+Ollama provides an interface to the LLM.

 The first notebook shows you how to import data and create a collection that you can use to generate the clue-answer pairs.
 The example uses Sherlock Holmes as a subject.
 You can also change the subject and the input data.

-The generator part uses an LLM from Ollama that is hosted locally.
-Ollama provides an interface to the LLM.
+The other notebook generates the puzzle.

 ## Get started